 Project 71 is run by volunteers and is a strictly not for profit organisation.
-Every penny raised goes towards supporting our veterans.

 From April 1944 the troops camped here in Bell Tents.
 Their days were spent waterproofing and painting vehicles, training, checking kit and writing home to loved ones.
 Whilst the men knew they were mustering for the invasion, they had no idea where they were going until they were on the ships and landing craft heading for Normandy.

 By midnight on the 6th June, 132,000 Allied forces had landed in France.
 By August, Two million men had been sent across the English Channel.
 3,850 of these men and 300 vehicles from many different units were camped here including General Sir Bernard Montgomery’s Tactical Headquarters and the Headquarters of the 3rd British Infantry Division, plus Canadian Troops of the Stormont, Dundas and Glengarry Highlanders and Americans on the other side of the road.
 In the days and weeks before D-Day the camps were sealed off.
 Eyewitness accounts refer to lines of tanks parked along the road through the woods.

 A vast amount of buildings were erected to cater for so many troops including a large bake house and two equally as large cook houses the remains of which are still visible As you wonder around the woods you will come across many other buildings and on the map you will see what some of these were used for and where other tents and huts were situated.